-Philotimo Life is a podcast that aims to open up the conversation around death, with the goal to change how our government policies and educational systems handle grief and bereavement.
+Philotimo Life works to open up the conversation around death, with the goal to change how our government policies, workplaces and educational systems handle grief and bereavement.

 Philotimo Life is grounded in the belief that we'll never truly honour and appreciate our lives, if we never learn to truly honour and appreciate death.
 Removing the taboo around the discussion will allow us all to better understand our mortality, help us to support those grieving, and to live a happier life.

 Create corporate and training programs that enable employers/employees to better respond to and understand grief.
 Future school programs will allow parents and children to learn the skills needed to become well-adjusted, and compassionate communicators.